 Adoption fees are US tax-deductible and help cover some of the following expenses of getting your adopted dog to you whether here in La Paz, the US, or Canada:

-- Blood draw and “Snap” test for erlichiosis, anaplasma, heartworm, and lyme disease; and
+- erlichiosis, anaplasma, heartworm, and lyme disease; and treatment if positive for any of the aforementioned diseases;

 Any additional funds not expended on the above go into our food program which remains our highest single monthly expense.